The front equipment carrier can be greatly upgraded with hydraulic hoses.

 For the connection to the chassis, I cut out part of the front grille and glued in a block with eight 2.0 mm holes.
 The hydraulic connectors on the chassis side are glued into these.
 This isn't exactly true to the original either, but as with the hydraulic distributor, a compromise has to be made here because of the tilt function.
 I can live with that because this area isn't really visible anyway.

-The quick-change connectors to the blade side cylinders are available in the AT-modellbau Shapeways shop as a true-to-original brass printed part.
+The quick-change connectors to the blade side cylinders were available in the AT-modellbau Shapeways shop as a true-to-original brass printed part.
 At the front are the connectors to the side cylinder, which have to be separated along the red lines.
 The part is also to be cut in the middle.
 To ensure that the blade remains removable, these parts are each attached to the quick-change frame with an M1.6 screw.
 The exact position for the hole can be seen in the drawing below, the 30 mm is from the outer edge of the middle tower, the 5 mm from the top edge.

 Only one hose leads to each swivel cylinder.
 On the chassis side, a small block needs to be inserted below the main block, where the 90-degree connectors point downwards.
 A 1.5 mm hole must be made on the inside of the piston rods directly after the ball heads, where the connectors are glued in.